nii-gakunin-cloud/ocs-templates/HybridCloud/vcpsdk/README.md

 ## How to build container image

-Get `tokyo_ca.crt` file and place it in the current directory.
+Get `vcp_ca.crt` file and place it in the current directory.

 ```
-docker build -t vcpsdk:20.10.0 .
+docker build -t vcpsdk:22.10.0 .
 ```